SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/DbConverter/getRow.md

 so.topic: reference
 ---

+# DbConverter.getRow()

 Returns entire row of fields.